5 reasons your pension scheme would be better off in a DB master trust - costs

 The costs of running DB pension schemes have soared in recent years.
 According to Hymans Robertson research the c.5,500 DB schemes in the UK spend around £6.5bn-£8.5bn in running costs every year.
 And despite UK companies committing £billions in deficit contributions, many have seen deficits rise.

-Employers with smaller schemes face additional pressures, with an increasing governance burden and tighter regulatory scrutiny diverting attention away from running their businesses.
+Employers face additional pressures, with an increasing governance burden and tighter regulatory scrutiny diverting attention away from running their businesses.

 Sharing the costs

 Through accessing the benefits of scale and sharing costs with other employers, joining a DB master trust can significantly reduce the burden of running a DB pension scheme.

 Cost savings can be realised in two key areas:

 - Administration costs are shared among the employers in the scheme, reducing the individual cost to each employer.
 This includes charges associated with producing annual reports and accounts, actuarial valuations, auditor fees and Trustee meetings.

 - Through economies of scale investment charges are also reduced, with an estimated c.0.25% reduction in investment manager fees per year.

 How much could you save?